Unearthing Community Narratives

 Utah’s Historical Landscapes

-Because Utah’s historical landscapes are a direct result of our cultural history and historic interactions with the landscape, the periods of landscape history correlate with significant periods in Utah history.
+Introduction Because Utah’s historical landscapes are a direct result of our cultural history and historic interactions with the landscape, the periods of landscape history correlate with significant periods in Utah history.
 According to Esther Truitt in her 1986 thesis, the history of Utah and the resulting landscapes can be broken down into four periods.
-These are […]
+These […]

 What is Historic Landscape Preservation?